SuxinL/Notes/productivity/typing/comfort/arm_pain.md

 **<HOLDING_ARMS>**
 :	This method enables the whole arm and hand in a straight line, which however needs supports.
 	-	If letting muscles to support the posture, it takes energy and brings pain.
-	-	external supports
+	-	external supports: hindering movements.
-		- supporting wrists:	hindering movements.
+		- supporting wrists
 		- supporting arms:	additional equipment with considerable heights needed.

 ### Priority & Trace